-While the government is not laying off military workers, the global elite aren't immune from the financial effects of the current pandemic.
+While the government is not laying off military workers, the global elite isn't immune from the financial effects of the current pandemic.
 Many in the military may have the need for additional cash to help get them through this time period.

 The CARES Act creates temporary special rules that change the impacts of loans and withdrawals from retirement plans, including the Thrift Savings Plan (TSP).
 Even though the CARES Act changed the rules for withdrawals and loans at a high level, not all plans have adopted the new rules.
 Each retirement plan is run differently creating a confusing environment for participants.
 On May 15th, TSP has issued guidance about what is specifically available for TSP participants.
 Here’s what you need to know.